 Shoppers at Saint-Germain-des-Prés Christmas Market

-This is one of the city's best mid-sized markets, and specializes in luxury items, such as fine leather pocketbooks, lovely jewelry, French gastronomy products, and handcrafted items.
-This is a good place to buy scented candles, glass Christmas ornaments, leather-bound notebooks and bags made in France, and exquisite chocolates filled with liquor.
+This is one of the city's most appealing mid-sized markets, and specializes in luxury items, such as fine leather pocketbooks, lovely jewelry, French gastronomy products, and handcrafted items.

 Paris Christmas Market at Saint-Germain-des-Prés - hot roasted chestnuts